chaoyi-wu/PMC-LLaMA/README.md

 <img src="https://github.com/chaoyi-wu/PMC-LLaMA/blob/main/figures/training_curve.png"/>

 ## Zero-shot Cases:
-Note that, due to train on the papers, PMC-LLaMA may generate some citation numbers (LLaMA somtimes will do this as well) and we dismiss them in the cases to show the main contents.
+Note that, due to train on the papers, MedLLaMA_13B may generate some citation numbers (LLaMA somtimes will do this as well) and we dismiss them in the cases to show the main contents.
+While for PMC_LLaMA_13B, it's much easier to extract the correct answer as the output result is structured.

 <img src="https://github.com/chaoyi-wu/PMC-LLaMA/blob/main/figures/zero-shot_cases.png"/>